Clinical-Genomics/patientMatcher/README.md

 Phenotype similarity is calculated by taking into account **features, disorders and computed phenotypes** of a patient

 - **Patient features**
-Are specifies by the eventual HPO terms provided for the query patient. **Similarity between HPO features will make for half of the maximum similarity score** between two patients.
+Are specifies by the eventual HPO terms provided for the query patient. **Similarity between HPO features will make up half of the maximum similarity score** between two patients.

 - **Monarch phenotypes**
 Will be computed using the [Monarch Phenotype Profile Analysis tool](https://monarchinitiative.org/analyze/phenotypes).
 The 5 highest scored computed phenotypes obtained by submitting a patient's HPO terms to Monarch will be used for patient matching.
-The similarity between computed phenotypes **will make for 1/4 of the of the maximum similarity score between two patient.
+The similarity between computed phenotypes **will make up 1/4 of the of the maximum similarity score between two patient.
 For patients with no OMIM diagnosis (empty disorders field) the Monarch phenotypes will count for half of the maximum similarity score between two patient**

 - **Disorders**
-OMIM diagnoses, if available, will make for **1/4 of the maximum similarity score**.
+OMIM diagnoses, if available, will make up **1/4 of the maximum similarity score**.